2020-2021 Course Catalog – Advanced Placement

 What is an AP class?

-A number of Indiana Academy classes have been approved through an audit process by The College Board to use the label AP or Advanced Placement.
+A number of Indiana Academy classes have been approved through an audit process by The College Board to use the label AP (Advanced Placement).
 These courses are designated as “AP” in the course catalog descriptions.
 The Academy offers all available AP Science and AP Math courses.
-Further information about the AP Program can be obtained at http://apcentral.collegeboard.com
+Further information about the AP Program can be obtained at apcentral.collegeboard.com.

 AP and College Credit

-Starting with the 2011 Advanced Placement (AP) exams, students who earn a score of 3 or higher shall receive college credit towards their degree if they attend any Indiana public institution of higher education; this includes all two- and four-year schools and any accompanying satellites.
+Students who take an AP exam and earn a score of 3 or higher shall receive college credit in that discipline towards their degree if they attend any Indiana public institution of higher education; this includes all two- and four-year schools and any accompanying satellite campuses.

 Ball State University Courses

 Students are expected to complete their graduation requirements by enrollment in Academy classes whenever possible.
 When an Academy class for a graduation requirement cannot be scheduled due to a conflict, the student may request permission to substitute the credit by auditing an appropriate Ball State University course.
-All BSU course substitutions must be approved through the Guidance Office and the audit fee will be covered by the Academy.
+All BSU course substitutions must be approved by the Assistant Director of Academic Guidance and Director of Academic Affairs.
+The audit fee and textbook fee for courses that fall in this category will be covered by the Academy.

 Indiana Academy students are also provided an opportunity to apply for enrollment in elective Ball State University classes.
-The student may enroll for college credit at the full BSU tuition rate, or they may audit the course for high school credit.
+The student may enroll for college (and Academy) credit at the full BSU tuition rate, or they may audit the course for high school credit only.
 The student is responsible for all fees and course expenses for BSU elective courses.
 See the Student Handbook for more detailed information about taking Ball State University courses.

 The following conversion rates will be used for the purpose of converting college level credit to Indiana Academy credit: